adrianre12/PlanetMover/README.md

+# This is a crude rats nest of code, but it works and moved a planet on our server.

 # PlanetMover

 PlanetMover is a tool for moving planets and associated grids in Space Engineers.
 The command is run when the game is <ins>not</ins> running and it parses the SANDBOX_0_0_0_.sbs to perform several actions;